Oxford, Alabama: Government

 Oxford features a mayor-council form of government, though the mayor actually dictates the daily running of the city.
 Alton Craft is the current mayor, having succeeded former Mayor Leon Smith, whose mayorship began in 1984 and retired from office after his eighth term in 2016.
-Craft previously served as the Finance Director of Oxford for over two decades.
+Craft previously was the Finance Director of Oxford for over two decades.
 The five-member council includes Phil Gardner (Place 1), Charlotte Hubbard (Place 2), Mike Henderson (Place 3), Chris Spurlin (Place 4, Council President), and Steven Waits (Place 5, Council President Pro Tempore).
 The mayor and city council members are elected to four-year terms that coincided with presidential election years.
 In 2021, a bill was passed in the Alabama legislature that moved many municipal elections, including Oxford's, to non-presidential election years.
 The next election will be in 2025 and will then be held every four years.

 Education

 Oxford's public schools are administered by the Oxford City School System.
 There are four elementary schools, one middle school, and one high school.
 A new Oxford High School building opened in August 2010, as well as a new Technical Building.